Access to maternal health services increases at Nakaseke hospital

 She also noted that reconstruction of Nakaseke hospital and equipping it enabled mothers to access quality services while at the maternity ward.

-Doctor Moses Kaweesi a gynecologist at Nakaseke Hospital says that although the cases have increased, they are still challenged by mothers who come late for delivery something that affects planning to manage them.
+Doctor Moses Kaweesi a gynecologist at Nakaseke Hospital says that although the cases have increased, they are still challenged by mothers who came late for delivery something that affects planning to manage them.

 Kaweesi adds that following surge in numbers, they have also registered inadequate medical supplies.

-Rose Nakatinda, a caretaker who was interviewed in maternity ward say there is improvement in service delivery at the hospital compared to past years.
+Rose Nakatinda a caretaker who was interviewed in maternity ward say there are improvement in service delivery at the hospital compared to past years.

 The hospital also increased antenatal visits to 450 mothers on average per month and 150 women per month who seek family planning services.